Badger: Behaviour

+Badgers can run or gallop at 25–30 km/h for short periods of time.
+Some species, notably the honey badger, can climb well.
+In March 2024, scientists released footage of a wild Asian badger climbing a tree to a height of 2.5 m in South Korea.
+Badgers are nocturnal.

 In North America, coyotes sometimes eat badgers and vice versa, but the majority of their interactions seem to be mutual or neutral.
 American badgers and coyotes have been seen hunting together in a cooperative fashion.

 Diet

 The diet of the Eurasian badger consists largely of earthworms (especially Lumbricus terrestris), insects, grubs, and the eggs and young of ground-nesting birds.
 They also eat small mammals, amphibians, reptiles and birds, as well as roots and fruit.
 In Britain, they are the main predator of hedgehogs, which have demonstrably lower populations in areas where badgers are numerous, so much so that hedgehog rescue societies do not release hedgehogs into known badger territories.
 They are occasional predators of domestic chickens, and are able to break into enclosures that a fox cannot.
 In southern Spain, badgers feed to a significant degree on rabbits.

 American badgers are fossorial carnivores – i.e. they catch a significant proportion of their food underground, by digging.
 They can tunnel after ground-dwelling rodents at speed.

 The honey badger of Africa consumes honey, porcupines, and even venomous snakes (such as the puff adder); they climb trees to gain access to honey from bees' nests.

 Badgers have been known to become intoxicated with alcohol after eating rotting fruit.